GoldenbergLab/lab-helper-codes/guides/aws/README.md

 aws s3api create-bucket --bucket mytest-bucket
 ```

-where _mytest-bucket_ is the name of the bucket you'd like to create.
-This is
+where _mytest-bucket_ is the name of the bucket you'd like to create; the
+bucket name must be unique across the AWS ecosystem, so if you are returned
+an error about the bucket name, make it unique.
+The bucket is
 made at the default location of your AWS profile configuration.
 If you'd like
 to specify a location, include `LocationConstraint=location` as an option on
 the command.
 The _location_ can be one of these